christopheradams/elixir_style_guide/README.md

   end
   ```

-* The names of predicate functions (a function that return a boolean value)
+* The names of predicate functions (functions that return a boolean value)
   should have a trailing question mark rather than a leading `is_` or similar.

   ```elixir